 Obligate Species: Organisms that have evolved to use a temporary wetland which will dry up during the year.
 These organisms are the "obligate" vernal pool species, so called because they must use a vernal pool for various parts of their life cycle.
-If the obligate species are using that body of water, then the area in question is an ecological viable vernal pool.
 In Connecticut, these obligate species include:

-- 1. Jefferson Salamander
+- 1.Jefferson Salamander

-- 2. Spotted Salamander
+- 2.Spotted Salamander

 - 3.Blue Spotted Salamander

-- 4. Marbled Salamander
+- 4.Marbled Salamander

-- 5. Wood Frog
+- 5.Wood Frog

 - 6.Eastern Spadefoot Toad

-7. Fairy Shrimp
+- 7. Fairy Shrimp

-Permit: The whole or any part of any permit, certificate of approval or similar form of permission which may be required of any person by the provisions of sections 22a-36 to 22a-45, inclusive, of the Connecticut General Statutes..
+Permit: The whole or any part of any permit, certificate of approval or similar form of permission which may be required of any person by the provisions of sections 22a-36 to 22a-45, inclusive, of the Connecticut General Statutes.

-Permittee: The person to whom a license has been issued.
+Permittee: The person to whom a permit has been issued.